wwt/SwiftCurrent/STYLEGUIDE.md

 * **DO Name booleans like `isSpaceship`, `hasSpacesuit`, `areTermsAccepted` etc.** This makes it clear that they are booleans and not other types.

-* **DO Event-handling functions should be named like past-tense sentences.** The subject can be omitted if it's not needed for clarity.
+* **DO name event-handling like past-tense sentences.** The subject can be omitted if it's not needed for clarity.

   <details>